tstafylakis/Lipreading-ResNet/README.md

 This repository contains the code I used to train and evaluate (most of) the models described in [Combining Residual Networks with LSTMs for Lipreading](https://arxiv.org/pdf/1703.04105.pdf) by T. Stafylakis and G. Tzimiropoulos

-The code is based on facebook’s implementation of [ResNets](https://github.com/facebook/fb.resnet.torch)
+The code is based on facebook's implementation of [ResNets](https://github.com/facebook/fb.resnet.torch)

 ## Requirements
 See the [installation instructions](INSTALL.md) for a step-by-step guide.